ainsleydev/website/content/portfolio/edr-dental/index.md

 <!-- Development -->
 {{< vertical-section text="Develop" number="03" >}}
-[Verbis CMS](https://github.com/verbiscms/verbis) was used as a content management system, allowing EDR Dental to change each and every word on their new, modernised site.
+A custom CMS was used as a content management system, allowing EDR Dental to change each and every word on their new, modernised site.
 This made for an extremely rapid platform, achieving [97 PSI on mobile](https://pagespeed.web.dev/report?url=https%3A%2F%2Fedrdental.co.uk%2F).
 Married with high attention to detail for accessibility and SEO factors, web.dev/measure lighthouse scores were impressively